microsoft/azure-health-data-services-workshop/Challenge-03 - Bulk Load Data into FHIR/templates/Toggle Import.md

 # Toggle `$import`

-This template will allow you to toggle the `[$import operation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data)` on a FHIR service inside a Azure Health Data Services workspace.
+This template will allow you to toggle the [$import operation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data) on a FHIR service inside a Azure Health Data Services workspace.
+Read [this documentation page](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data) for more details on `$import`.

 ## Deployment via portal